eezstreet/SWATEliteForce/README.md

 #### MINOR FEATURES / FULL CHANGES ####
 - Added Meat Barn Restaurant extra mission
+- Applied weight and bulk to every piece of equipment.
 - "Join Game" button now appears again.
 - Removed all CD key checks from the game.
 (They were bugged, and this game can't be purchased legally anymore.)
-- Removed checksum for all Unreal packages - so now you can play online with custom models, textures, etc.
+- Removed checksum for all Unreal packages - so now you can play online with custom models, textures, etc. [In theory]
-- (Most) weapons have had their configuration moved from SwatEquipment.ini.
-This is to make it easier to create new weapons and reduce filesize of the mod somewhat.
 - Multiplayer Pregame: Server name correctly shows HTML formatting like the server list does (so it isn't broken looking)
 - Multiplayer Setup: Server name field raised to 128 characters (up from 20)
 - Optiwand will no longer lower when near an obstacle or teammate.
 This possibly fixes the glitchiness of multiplayer Optiwand.